 Has Intra-Cellular Therapies, Inc. Been A Good Investment?

 We compared total CEO remuneration at Intra-Cellular Therapies, Inc. with the amount paid at companies with a similar market capitalization.
-Our data suggests that it pays above the median CEO pay within that group.
+As discussed above, we discovered that the company pays more than the median of that group.

 Arguably, business quality is much more important than CEO compensation levels.
 So check out this free list of interesting companies, that have HIGH return on equity and low debt.